jonathan-yin2020/SBE_K8s_Deployment/README.md

 https://docs.aws.amazon.com/snowball/latest/developer-guide/using-client-commands.html#client-configuration\
 https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html

-## have the NFS setup with 4 shared folder.
+## This NFS setup with 4 shared folder.
 Some shared folders might require extra data copy prior to mount to the container, this is depended on your application requirements.
-## show different ownership and permission of the shared folders
+## Show different ownership and permission of the shared folders
 ![nfs][nfs]

 ## /etc/exports